za/tango_with_django_book/chapters/templates.rst

 .. note:: Looking back at the markup of ``base.html``, we make use of the ``user`` object within the request's context to determine if the user currently using the web application is currently logged in or not (through use of ``user.is_authenticated``).
 As one of your tasks for this chapter is to modify all of Rango's templates to extend from ``base.html``, we can now say that all of the application's templates now depend on having access to a request's context.

-	because of this new dependency, you must check Rango's views to see if the context for each request is made available to the Django template engine.
+	Due to this new dependency, you must check each of Rango's Django views.
+For each view, ensure that the context for each request is made available to the Django template engine.
 Throughout this tutorial, we've been using ``render_to_response()`` to achieve this.
 If you don't ensure this happens, your views may be rendered incorrectly - users may appear to be not logged in, even though Django thinks that they are!

 	As a quick example of the checks you must carry out, have a look at the ``about`` view.
 Initially, this was implemented with a hard-coded string response, as shown below.
 Note that we only send the string - we don't make use of the request passed as the ``request`` parameter.